lmartel-school/cs244b-lab1/README.md

 your responsibility to prevent the client from deleting a key that has children.
 Nor should a client be able to create a key with no parent.
-The server should sanity check that key names only contain letters, numbers, and slashes to divide the hierarchy.
+The server should sanity check that key names only contain letters, numbers, underscores, and slashes to divide the hierarchy.

 RPC Shell